 I was born in 1972 and grew up in Girvan, Ayrshire where I was exceptionally lucky in having the landscape artist James Harrigan as my mentor and art teacher at secondary school.
 Jim strongly encouraged me to consider art as a career, and it's thanks to him that I developed my passion for art and applied to art college.

 In 2005, as a result of winning the Peacock Visual Arts Edition Prize at the Aberdeen Artists Society, I was very privileged to work alongside the late Jonathan Jones at Peacock Visual Arts.
-Jonathan was a huge support at that time and he still inspires me to this day.
+Jonathan was a huge support at that time and his work still inspires me to this day.

-In 2006-2011, I moved abroad to Cairo, Dubai and Basel.
+In 2006-2011, I moved abroad to the Middle East, living in both Cairo and Dubai.
 I particularly wanted to visit Egypt because of the ethnic style and appearance of my work.
 I especially enjoyed painting desert inspired landscapes and was often asked if I had travelled to or lived in Egypt or Africa.
-I felt at that time, for my paintings to progress in style, I really needed to see some actual deserts.
-I had applied unsuccessfully for travel grants - as a result of this I decided that working as an international educator would give me the opportunities to travel more extensively.
+I felt at that time, for my paintings to progress in style, I really needed to visit these locations.

-I returned to Scotland in 2011 and in May 2016 I was lucky to get a studio with WASPS in Leith, Edinburgh.
-Since that time I have been trying to develop my style to create more realistic looking figures/portraits staged against abstracted backgrounds or settings.
-My main aim is to increase my use of colour and focus on creating artworks which are more emotive.
+I returned to Scotland in 2011 and I've had a studio with WASPS since 2016 in Edinburgh.
+From that time I have been experimenting with my style to develop a more realistic effect in my characters which are always staged against abstracted backgrounds or settings.
+My main aim is to increase my use of colour, texture, and pattern to create artworks which are emotive with a strong narrative.